HireContractor

 How to Verify a Contractor's License in Nevada

-1. Visit the Nevada State Contractors Board (NSCB) license lookup tool.
+Visit the Nevada State Contractors Board (NSCB) website to verify any contractor's license before hiring.

 Reciprocity Agreements